-The Group utilizes various IT systems for safe and appropriate operations of its various businesses, including the railway business.
-In addition, other companies that have business relationships with the Group utilize IT systems as well.
-The Group has enacted a digital strategy and is working to enhance IT system security and to improve its response capabilities, which include early incident detection and recovery.
+The Group utilizes various IT systems for safe and appropriate operations of its variousbusinesses, including the railway business.
+In addition, other companies that have business relationships with the Group (such as RAILWAY INFORMATION SYSTEMS CO., LTD., which is entrusted with the calculation of revenue settlement and other operations between the various passenger companies) utilize IT systems as well.

+The Group has enacted digital strategy and is working to enhance IT system security and to improve its responsecapabilities, which include early incident detection and recovery.
 However, despite these measures, accidents, damage, cyberattacks, human errors or unauthorized operations within the IT systems of the Group or in systems at companies with business relationships with the Group may result in problems with Group operations, including rail delays, malfunctions, ticketing, and reservations, and may damage trust in the safety and reliability of the Group and thereby affect the Group's results and financial position.